 At the state level, we are advocating for clear racial equity targets by sharing the impact policies have on Black and Latinx students, encouraging state agencies to target outreach and engagement with students of color.

 - In conversations around the emerging equity targets for Illinois’ postsecondary attainment goal, the EdSystems team recommends a process to backward map the goal through the education and workforce systems and determine how Illinois can monitor progress at a community level and prioritize equitable access and outcomes.

 - We participated in workgroups for the Higher Education Strategic Planning process, bringing our systems thinking and focus on equity to those long-range policy conversations.

 - We are engaged in the ongoing Illinois Workforce Innovation Board Equity Task Force, particularly engaging with questions around data and how we know the workforce system is thoughtfully integrated with the education system.

 - Through a partnership between the Illinois Work-Based Learning Innovation Network and Practera, we are supporting communities to pilot fully virtual or hybrid team-based challenge and career development experiences that provide more equitable access to work-based learning experiences.
-Incorporating multiple models of work-based learning addresses common barriers such as transportation and scheduling, and can reach different groups of participants more effectively.
+Incorporating multiple work-based learning models addresses common barriers such as transportation and scheduling and can reach different groups of participants more effectively.

-With new funding from the America Rescue Plan and guidance from the P-20 Council Learning Renewal Resource Guide, we anticipate new project spaces to emerge this next year and are already thinking through how we can intentionally implement our racial equity guiding principles in future work.
+With new funding from the America Rescue Plan and guidance from the P-20 Council Learning Renewal Resource Guide, we anticipate new project spaces to emerge this next year and are already thinking about how to intentionally implement our racial equity guiding principles in future work.